top of page

 ‘Mae Heydorn was the star turn as the nun.’
 Opera Now

-Mae is the winner of the Swedish Wagner Award 2019 and has since sung her critically acclaimed role debut as Erda in director Amy Lane’s Ring Cycle at Longborough Festival Opera and later in the critically praised Regents Opera Ring Cycle with Ben Woodward at the helm.
+Mae is the winner of the Swedish Wagner Award 2019 and has since sung her critically acclaimed role debut as Erda in director Amy Lane’s Ring Cycle at Longborough Festival Opera and later in the critically praised Regents Opera Ring Cycle with Benjamin Woodward at the helm.

 ‘A gorgeously sung Erda from Mae Heydorn’ The Guardian